Jerome-mi/Simple-Imap-Filter/README.md

 SimpleImapFilter is a simple IMAP filter written in python, it is :

 - not yet a stable program, but almost works, especially the delete action

+- documented by me, so in poor english

 - based on the holy imapclient library

 - using YAML for configuration file and filters configuration, called playbooks

+- using logging module to perform output and logs

+- only fetching header of messages and certainly the body onle when needed in a short future

+- not optimized for the moment

+and :

-- aimed to be used by (almost) human beings
+- aimed to be used by (almost) human beings, even if it's not obvious for the moment

 **PRE REQUISITES** :
 - python 3